 I bought the denim dress at our local Goodwill shop for only $5.00.
-I created the patches on the dress by cutting squares out of two old shirts.
+To create the patches on the dress, I cut squares out of two old shirts.
 I glued them on with fabric glue and it worked great.
 That process only took a matter of minutes.
 I bought a pair of purple and black striped tights from Party City and then bought a two pack of socks that were a solid pink and solid purple from Target.

 I had my daughter wear one of each color over the tights so that she could be mismatched.
 She wore a t-shirt underneath the dress that she already had to complete the dress.
 For her hair I braided two pigtails and then cut a wire hanger to the length of what her pigtails were when they were pulled straight out.
 I then slid the hanger through the back of her hair and through each pigtail giving her the Pippi hairstyle.

 She got a lot of wonderful compliments on her Pippi Longstocking costume (especially her hair).
 When she went trick or treating everyone knew who she was!
 This was the best costume she has had to date and by far the least expensive.